 Pituitary adenoma.
 Coronal T1-weighted postcontrast magnetic resonance image shows a homogeneously enhancing mass (arrowheads) in the sella turcica and suprasellar region compatible with a pituitary adenoma; the small arrows outline the carotid arteries.

-Sellar masses are encountered commonly as incidental findings on MRI, and most are pituitary adenomas (incidentalomas).
+Sellar masses are encountered commonly as incidental findings on MRI, and most of them are pituitary adenomas (incidentalomas).
 In the absence of hormone hypersecretion, these small intrasellar lesions can be monitored safely with MRI, which is performed annually and then less often if there is no evidence of further growth.
 Resection should be considered for incidentally discovered larger macroadenomas, because about one-third become invasive or cause local pressure effects.
-If hormone hypersecretion is identified, specific therapies are indicated as described below.
+If hormone hypersecretion is evident, specific therapies are indicated as described below.
 When larger masses (>1 cm) are encountered, they should also be distinguished from nonadenomatous lesions.
-Meningiomas often are associated with bony hyperostosis; craniopharyngiomas may have calcifications and are usually hypodense, whereas gliomas are hyperdense on T2-weighted images.
+Meningiomas often are associated with bony hyperostosis; craniopharyngiomas may be calcified and are usually hypodense, whereas gliomas are hyperdense on T2-weighted images.

-The presenting clinical features of functional pituitary adenomas (e.g., acromegaly, prolactinoma, or Cushing’s disease) should guide the laboratory studies (Table 380-2).
+The presenting clinical features of functional pituitary adenomas (e.g., acromegaly, prolactinomas, or Cushing syndrome) should guide the laboratory studies (Table 373-2).
 However, for a sellar mass with no obvious clinical features of hormone excess, laboratory studies are geared toward determining the nature of the tumor and assessing the possible presence of hypopituitarism.
-When a pituitary adenoma is suspected based on MRI, initial hormonal evaluation usually includes (1) basal prolactin (PRL); (2) insulin-like growth factor (IGF)-1; (3) 24-h urinary free cortisol (UFC) and/or overnight oral dexamethasone (1 mg) suppression test; (4) α subunit, follicle-stimulating hormone (FSH), and luteinizing hormone (LH); and (5) thyroid function tests.
+When a pituitary adenoma is suspected based on MRI, initial hormonal evaluation usually includes (1) basal prolactin (PRL); (2) insulin-like growth factor (IGF)-I; (3) 24-h urinary free cortisol (UFC) and/or overnight oral dexamethasone (1 mg) suppression test; (4) α subunit, follicle-stimulating hormone (FSH), and luteinizing hormone (LH); and (5) thyroid function tests.
 Additional hormonal evaluation may be indicated based on the results of these tests.
-Pending more detailed assessment of hypopituitarism, a menstrual history, measurement of testosterone and 8 A.M. cortisol levels, and thyroid function tests usually identify patients with pituitary hormone deficiencies that require hormone replacement before further testing or surgery (Chap.
-379).
+Pending more detailed assessment of hypopituitarism, a menstrual history, measurement of testosterone and 8 A.M. cortisol levels, and thyroid function tests usually identify patients with pituitary hormone deficiencies that require hormone replacement before further testing or surgery.

 | ||TEST ||COMMENTS |